ethanrushh/MetaMask-Seed-Recovery-Tool/README.md

 Although this is only built for Linux (my host OS), this can be run on anything that supports Omnisharp and VSCode.
 Yes, this includes Windows and MacOS (with a huge asterisk).

 There is currently no multithreading because I'm lazy, however if I get a request to add support for it to speed up unscrambling, let me know and I'll be happy to do so.
+If I get some donations then maybe I'll even put in the time to get GPU acceleration working to add support for replacing one or two words...

 Enjoy!